Digital Banking and Money Laundering: The Methods

 - Monitoring measures that detect suspicious or unusual customer activity during digital banking transactions, including unusual transaction patterns, transactions above the reporting thresholds or transactions with high-risk countries.
 AI technology can be used to streamline ongoing transaction monitoring and recognize high- and low-risk customers with ease.

-- Screening and monitoring for PEPs (Politically Exposed Persons) and individuals/entities on Sanctions Lists, as well as searching for adverse media stories through negative news screening.
+- Sanctions screening and monitoring for PEPs (Politically Exposed Persons) and individuals/entities on Sanctions Lists, as well as searching for adverse media stories through negative news screening.

 Some countries, especially in Asia, require digital banks to obtain special licenses for digital services, including crypto trading or digital wallets.